sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Publish to the remote_

-1. You will be prompted to enter crentials.
+1. You will be prompted to enter credentials.
 Enter the username and password of the MSA account that you used to create your VSTS account.

     ![Entering credentials when pushing to the remote](Images/vs-te-push-creds.png "Entering credentials when pushing to the remote")

     _Entering credentials when pushing to the remote_

-    This may take a few moments to complete.

-    > **Note**: Typically you will use the Sync Pane to _fetch_, _pull_ and _push_.
+    > **Note**: Typically, you will use the Sync Pane to _fetch_, _pull_ and _push_.
 You only need to publish the first time since this is the first time you are pushing to the remote. _Fetch_ allows you to preview incoming changes.
-If you want to pull down the changes (merging into your current workspace) you will have to perform a
+If you want to pull down the changes (merging into your current workspace) you will have to perform a _pull_.
-    _pull_.
 If there are _conflicts_ (which will happen if someone changed a file in the remote repo that you have also changed in your local repo) you will have to resolve the conflicts.
 Once you've made changes via _commits_ in your local repo, you can _push_ those commits to the remote server. _Sync_ is a convenience operation that performs a _pull_ followed immediately by a _push_ (assuming there are no conflicts in the _pull_ operation).

+1. Wait until the following message appears.
+This may take a few moments to complete.

     ![Successful push to the remote](Images/vs-te-successful-push.png "Successful push to the remote")

     _Successful push to the remote_

-    If you open the Solution Explorer, you will see padlock icons next to all the files.
-The Solution Explorer understands source control, and at present all the files are unchanged in the repo.
+1. If you open the **Solution Explorer**, you will see padlock icons next to all the files.
+The **Solution Explorer** understands source control, and at present all the files are unchanged in the repo.

     ![Source Control icons in Solution Explorer](Images/vs-source-icons-in-se.png "Source Control icons in Solution Explorer")